Brent Kite

-Early career
+Early life

-And played junior football with the Queanbeyan Blues.
+Kite was born in Queanbeyan, New South Wales of Tongan descent.
+He played junior football with the Queanbeyan Blues.
 He represented the Australian Schoolboys side their tour of New Zealand in 1998.
 He spent three years with the Canberra Raiders' lower grades sides following his graduation from Erindale College.

 Professional playing career

 In late 2000 he travelled to Europe to play for the Tonga national rugby league team alongside Willie Mason in the 2000 World Cup tournament.

 St George Illawarra Dragons

 Kite made his NRL debut for the St George Illawarra Dragons against the Cronulla-Sutherland Sharks at Sydney Football Stadium on 17 March 2002.
 Kite moved from the into the front-row following injuries at St George in early 2004.
 After showing good form in early 2004, Kite was selected for the Country Origin side.
 Kite was also selected to represent New South Wales, playing all three games in the 2004 State of Origin series.
 Kite left the Dragons at the end of the 2004 NRL season with both parties citing salary cap constraints as the reason for his move to the Manly Sea Eagles.